linnanwang/AlphaX-NASBench101/README.md

 <img src='https://github.com/linnanwang/AlphaX-NASBench101/blob/master/mcts_viz.png?raw=true' width="400">

 ## current caveat

-When nodes go to 7, the current simulation will be extremely inefficient.
-It can be extremely slow to find the global optimum at nodes = 7.
-However, this issue is addressed by our recent work LaNAS, https://linnanwang.github.io/latent-actions.pdf.
+However, this work still needs explicitly defines actions, which is not optimized toward a performance metric.
+Our recent work has successfully solved this issue and has shown orders of improvement in sample efficiency (LaNAS), https://linnanwang.github.io/latent-actions.pdf.
 We will release LaNAS under the repositories of Facebook AI Research soon.

-Please cite our work, if it helps your research ;)
+The work has been published in AAAI-20; please cite our work, if it helps your research ;)
 ```
 @article{wang2019alphax,
   title={Alphax: exploring neural architectures with deep neural networks and monte carlo tree search},